 Groundhogs are usually dealt with using fumigant gas cartridges that are injected into the burrow, releasing carbon monoxide or some other gas that kills the groundhog.
 People often mistake groundhogs for gophers; the difference between a groundhog burrow and a gopher burrow is that groundhogs burrows usually have an entrance radius of 10″ or greater, while the entrance to a gopher burrow is considerably smaller (3″-4″)—and gopher mounds a generally more numerous.
 These fumigants (usually either carbon monoxide or aluminum sulphide) can be used for both gophers and groundhogs.
 Just be certain to seal the mound system with moist soil and don’t use them under your home.

 The focus on squirrel control leans a bit more towards the preventative rather than their direct physical destruction.
 Poisoning squirrels and similar rodents is a no-no because they have too many predators that you will end up killing secondarily.
 Most squirrel control efforts have focused on designing squirrels out of the system.
-That is, put your attention on sanitation and property maintenance.
-Don’t leave pet food unattended.
-Don’t leave bird seed unattended.
-Any source of food like nuts and other protein rich substances will attract more squirrels.
-Removing easily foraged food sources from the environment will make sure squirrels don’t hang around too long.
+Maintain your property and make sure any food (bird seed, pet food, nuts, etc.) is protected from squirrels.
+If they can’t forage, they won’t stay!

 To get rid of chipmunks you’re going to come back to trapping.
 Sure, it seems like getting rid of chipmunks would be a lot like getting rid of squirrels, but the most effective forms of chipmunk control are with rat traps or mesh-wire live traps.
 Whichever kind of trap you use to control your chipmunk population depends upon the size of the chipmunk population.
 If you’re dealing with a lot of chipmunks that are burrowing under your home or chewing up your house, you may want to go for the rat trap immediately.
 Pumpkin seeds, sunflower seeds, nuts, and dried fruits are all good baits for chipmunks.
 If you’re worried you might catch something other than a chipmunk, try using live mesh-wire traps instead, using the same kinds of bait.

 Placement of rodent traps is key, as you may already know.
 Putting a gopher trap in the middle of your yard is going to accomplish nothing because gophers spend almost 100% of their time below ground in their tunnel systems eating roots and other vegetation.
-It’s important to understand the biology and behavior of the rodent pest you’re dealing with because knowing how they behave and where they spend their time will allow you to place a trap where they are most likely to find it.
+Know how the rodent moves/lives, that will give you an edge when you need to take it out with trap placement.

 Check your traps on a regular basis to avoid having to handle rotting rodent corpses, and it will allow you to clear the trap for another catch—if you’re dealing with a large population.
 For gophers and groundhogs, checking the traps once every three or four days should be sufficient.
 For rats, mice, and chipmunks, check your traps once or twice a day.
 If you’re not catching anything, first try moving the trap to an area where there may be more rodent traffic.
 Otherwise, try using different bait.